snowplow/documentation/docs/collecting-data/collecting-from-own-applications/mobile-trackers/previous-versions/mobile-trackers-v3-x/introduction/index.md

 - **eventStore** (optional): Custom component with full ownership for persisting events before to be sent to the collector.
 If it's not set the tracker will use a SQLite database as default EventStore.

 - **customRetryForStatusCodes** (optional, available since v3.2): Custom retry rules for HTTP status codes received in emit responses from the Collector – dictionary that maps integers (status codes) to booleans (true for retry and false for not retry).
 By default, the tracker retries sending events on all 3xx, 4xx, and 5xx status codes except for 400, 401, 403, 410, and 422.
-You may override the default behaviour using the `customRetryForStatusCodes`.
+You may override the default behavior using the `customRetryForStatusCodes`.
 Please note that not retrying sending events to the Collector means that the events will be dropped when they fail to be sent.

 #### SubjectConfiguration